gulfiliz/gulfiliz.github.io/_posts/2026-01-17-quantum-field-theory.md

 title: Quantum Field Theory — What Everything Actually Is
 date: 2026-01-17
 description: There are no particles.
 There are no waves.
 There are only fields — and this changes everything.
-tags: research-logs, quantum, physics, EN
+tags: research-logs , quantum , physics , EN
 ---

 You have been told that matter is made of particles.